nytimes/tamper/encoders/ruby/README.md

 ### Setting metadata on the pack

-This metadata is only necessary if you're buffing attributes, or your application requires extended info about the pack.
+This metadata is only necessary if you're buffering attributes, or your application requires extended info about the pack.

 ```ruby